 The Memphis regional market is centrally located in the United States and offers superior operational value and flexibility with a specialization in the ability to take products to market and move raw materials.
-With an integrated transportation system of road infrastructure, rail mainlines, river ports, and the 2nd busiest cargo airport in the world, over 27,000 companies have operations in Memphis, including over 400 trucking companies.
+With an integrated transportation system of road infrastructure, rail mainlines, river ports, and the number one busiest cargo airport in the world, over 27,000 companies have operations in Memphis, including over 400 trucking companies.
 With millions of square feet of industrial space under construction, the Memphis MSA pairs competitively priced lease rates with top-line product quality.

 In today’s global marketplace, business success is dependent upon access to new markets, to customers and partners, and to the latest information and technology.
 To be competitive, you need to be well-positioned.

 Home to the world headquarters and world hub of FedEx and major UPS, DHL and U.S. Postal operations, Memphis is uniquely positioned to provide hassle-free access and the most cost effective distribution and logistics services in the nation.
 This is especially ideal for companies that rely on fast-cycle logistics to support their business model.
 The FedEx World Hub in Memphis is the centerpiece of the distribution and delivery operations across the globe.

 Positioning an operations in close proximity to a FedEx global hub offers businesses exceptional access to the powerful FedEx network – and to new international commerce opportunities.
 It is also one of the only places in the world where packages dropped off as late as midnight can still be delivered around the world as soon as the next day.